Up to 60% off sofas & mattresses — limited‑time deals.

 • Often smoother to open than a traditional pull-out.

-• Better odds of even support, depending on the platform/deck design.
+• Better odds of even support, depending on the deck or platform design.

 Cons:

-• Comfort varies a lot by model; you still need to test or verify return options.
+• Comfort still varies a lot by model, so you need to test carefully or buy from a seller with a clear return path.

 Sectional sleepers and chaise pullouts

-Sectionals can hide sleepers in a chaise, in a main section, or with pop-up bed platforms.
-They are excellent for households that:
+Sectionals may hide the bed in a chaise, in the main body, or in a pop-up deck.
+They make sense for households that:

 • host often,